BestTimesToVisit.com Logo

 safety

-Bath is generally a very safe city, but like any tourist destination, be aware of your surroundings, especially in crowded areas like the Abbey or near the train station.
-Keep your valuables secure and be mindful of pickpockets, particularly during busy market days.
+Bath is generally a very safe city, but like any tourist destination, be aware of your surroundings, especially in crowded areas like the markets or around popular attractions.
+Keep your valuables secure and be mindful of pickpockets, particularly near the train station.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)